Online Auction FAQ

 We are pleased to provide Front Door Pick Up for purchased items from our Toronto location, for clients and/or their shipping companies.
 This service is available by appointment only and requires pre-payment.

-Appointment requests must be made at least 2 business days prior to the desired pick up time.
+Appointment requests must be made at least two business days prior to the desired pick up time.
 To ensure this process runs smoothly, please note that punctuality is essential.
 If you are unable to honour your scheduled pick up time, please notify us as soon as possible so we can reschedule your time.

 All Front Door Pick Ups are handled by Waddington’s staff following government mandated COVID-19 safety protocols.